 Enjoy!

-With that said, if you end up with any leftovers, you can store the leftover egg rolls in the fridge for about 3-4 days.
+With that said, if you do end up with those leftovers, you can store your leftover egg rolls in the fridge for about 3-4 days.
 Alternatively, if you want to keep the egg rolls for even longer, you can freeze them for about 3 months.

 When it comes to reheating leftover egg rolls, I recommend using the oven.
 Simply place your egg rolls on a baking sheet lined with parchment paper and heat 'em at 350°F for about 10-12 minutes or until they are fully warmed.